MustafaAksu/Morality-as-the-Logic-of-Reason/README.md

 - alternative moral-resonance metrics,
 - translations or educational materials.

-For correspondence: **your-email@example.com**
+For correspondence: **your-email@example.com** (replace with your preferred contact)

 ---

 ## 🌌 Statement of Intent
-This research emerges from a collaboration between human and artificial intelligences,
-seeking to model morality as a measurable form of resonance — a bridge between reason,
-ethics, and universal order.
+This research emerges from a collaboration between human and artificial intelligences, seeking to model morality as a measurable form of resonance — a bridge between reason, ethics, and universal order.

 > *“Fear breeds isolation; trust amplifies collective resonance.”*